 - Main character lives in a charming house they probably couldn’t afford in real life

-- Someone drives a classic red pickup truck like the one below
+- Someone drives a classic red pickup truck

-But you can use whatever you want on your boards, just as long as you all agree on them to make it fair.
+You can use whatever you want on your boards, just as long as you all agree on them to make it fair.